-A Gofundme account for Mark Fike describes him an “amazing young man, a great big brother and someone who loved the outdoors and catching critters.”
+A Gofundme account for Mark Fike describes him as an “amazing young man, a great big brother and someone who loved the outdoors and catching critters.”

-This is the second reported incident of a child killed at bus stop in Pennsylvania this school year.
+This is the second reported incident of a child killed at a bus stop in Pennsylvania this school year.
 A 7-year-old boy was found by his school bus driver at a bus stop in Franklin Township, after he had been struck and killed.

 Butler Area School District Superintendent Brian White posted the following statement on the school’s Facebook page:

 I am at a loss for words regarding this morning’s tragedy.
 Anytime a student passes it is devastating and it impacts our entire school community.
 We have made and will continue to make extra counselors available for any students and staff members who are in need of grief support.
 I encourage anybody in need of grief support to visit our counselors or seek help in our community.

 The Center for Community Resources (CCR) has been incredibly helpful today.
 They offer 24-hour crisis services for anyone who needs it. https://ccrinfo.org/ | Crisis number: 1-800-292-3866